 You will need to practice every aspect of your drawing skills.
 We have some fantastic FREE Drawing Tutorials here.
 Don’t get frustrated.
-It can get boring doing the same thing over and over again, but it is worth it in the end.
+It can get boring doing the same thing over and over again, but the practice will be worth it in the end.

 Can You Be A Tattoo Artist If You Cant Draw?

 Practice may never make yours or my drawing perfect, but it will always make it better.
-The more hours you spend practicing anything, the better you will get at it.
+The more hours you spend practicing, the better you will get.

 Should I Learn To Draw Before Tattooing?

 Yes, before you tattoo anyone you need to learn how to draw.
-As a tattoo artist you are about the leave an indelible mark on someone’s skin.
-They should be able to be confident that the results will be what they want.
+As a tattoo artist you will be leaving an indelible mark on someone’s skin.
+They should be confident that the results will be what they want.
 If you can’t draw the image in the first place why would someone trust you to tattoo the image on their skin forever?

 Learning how to draw tattoos can be a long and arduous task.
 It will take a lot of practice, but if you get really good there is a chance that you can make a success of either selling tattoo flash designs or even doing some tattooing yourself if you can get some training.

 Practice diligently and stay focussed on your goal.
-Go and talk to some tattooists about what they want from a design.
-If you can supply them with a service they need which reduces their work load they will be smiling.
+Go and talk to some tattoo artists about what they want from a design.
+If you can supply them with a service they need, which reduces their work load they will be smiling.